-“Telluride is our favorite town in Colorado”, Sam and Joe said, two Colorado natives, and also our friends whom we met in Costa Rica last year.
-We grinned, picturing the postcard-perfect town, rugged mountains, and glacial blue alpine lakes that were to fill our days in Telluride.
+“Telluride is our favorite town in Colorado”, Sam and Joe said, two Colorado natives, and also my friends whom I met in Costa Rica last year.
+I grinned, picturing the postcard-perfect town, rugged mountains, and glacial blue alpine lakes that were to fill my days in Telluride.

 Telluride is a picture perfect town nestled within the mountains.
 There are countless trails in this area, and the rocky terrain makes it popular amongst rocks climbers.
 Telluride is a skiing town, meaning its busy months are during the winter.
 It is also only slightly cheaper than Aspen, so expect higher prices around this area of Colorado.

 What To Do

 This challenging 6.6 mile roundtrip hike starts at nearly 10,000 ft in elevation, and gains over 2,000 ft during the uphill trek to lower lake.

 If you hike up to Blue Lakes Pass (including Middle and Upper Lake), you gain another 1,500 ft within only a mile and a half.
 But the views from above Lower Blue Lake on the way up are truly breathtaking, making it all worth it in the end!

 I camped at the base of the trail to acclimate to the elevation before setting out for the lakes.
 It is free to camp at both the trailhead, as well as the lakes themselves, and no permit is required.
 However, this means more crowds.
 Be sure to arrive early to get a camp site (both at the trailhead and the lakes).
 I started hiking up to Lower Lake around 8:30 a.m. and the parking lot was beyond full.
 By the time I got to the top, there were only a few sites left!